FARM: Enhancing Molecular Representations with Functional Group Awareness: Experimental Results

-\mypar{Ablation Study on Fragmentation Methods} We compare our FG-based fragmentation method with BRICS fragmentation.
-When treating each BRICS fragment as a functional group, the enriched SMILES vocabulary size reaches 575,612 (min freq $\leq$ 5), compared to just 14,741 with our FG-based method.
-This is because BRICS produces larger, less reusable fragments, resulting in a bloated vocabulary with many rare tokens—making training harder and increasing the risk of out-of-vocabulary issues.
+We compare our FG-based fragmentation method with BRICS fragmentation.
+When treating each BRICS fragment as a functional group, the FG-enhanced SMILES vocabulary expands to 575,612 tokens (min frequency $\leq$ 5), compared to just 14,741 tokens with our chemically grounded FG detection method.
+This difference arises because BRICS generates larger, less reusable fragments, leading to a bloated vocabulary with many rare tokens, which complicates training and increases the risk of out-of-vocabulary issues.
 As shown in Table~\ref{table:ablation_brics1}, our FG-based method consistently outperforms BRICS across all six MoleculeNet tasks under the same setup.